Fair Housing and Health Discrimination: What Illinois Landlords Need to Know

 Important federal fair housing laws that protect persons from discrimination including harassment and intimidation, in housing and related services on the basis of race, color, religion, national origin, sex, familial status, and disability.

-The Fair Housing Act and other federal laws prohibit the eviction, turning away or harassment of a person in housing because they are profiled…to be associated with COVID-19.
+The Fair Housing Act and other federal laws prohibit the eviction, turning away, or harassment of a person in housing because they are profiled or perceived to have a disability or health condition.

-So, who do these regulations protect?
-COVID-19 fair housing protections look just like those under the Americans with Disabilities Act.
-HUD asks us to treat people with COVID-19 like those individuals with permanent disabilities.
-This makes some sense because we know their infection status will disrupt their major life activities.
-So, we know we must make reasonable efforts to accommodate them.
+Who do these regulations protect?
+Health-related fair housing protections mirror those under the Americans with Disabilities Act.
+HUD asks landlords to treat tenants with serious health conditions the same way they would treat individuals with permanent disabilities.
+If a health condition disrupts a tenant’s major life activities, the landlord must make reasonable efforts to accommodate them.

 Any change in the way things are customarily done that enables a person with disabilities to enjoy housing opportunities or to meet program requirements is a reasonable accommodation.